HarlemSquirrel/HarlemSquirrel.github.io/resume.md

 **East Bronx Academy, Bronx, NY**
 Teacher and Solutions Architect, Aug 2008 - September 2016

-- Designed and taught year-long curriculum for computer science and music for students in grades 6-12
+- Designed and taught year-long curriculum for computer science and music in grades 6-12
 - Administered Google Apps for Education account with over 800 active users
 - Wrote shell scripts and custom OS images to automate Linux desktop deployments
 - Honored by Academy for Teachers for innovation as a computer science educator
 - Commissioned by PERC to create digital resources for the Exploring Computer Science curriculum
-- Commissioned by New Visions to create Google Apps for School Operations screencast tutorials {: .list-plus}
+- Commissioned by New Visions to create Google Apps for School Operations screencast tutorials {: .list-plus.print-page-break }

 ### Projects
 **[AdLauncher](https://adlauncher.io)** - Getting results from Facebook advertising is hard.
 We make it easy.